MateuszJugielewicz/2009scape.github.io-master/site/community/staff.md

 <a id="pazaz"></a>

 {% include image.html
-  url="/site/2009scape-resources/img/game_guide/staff_images/pazaz.webp"
+  url="/site/MZscape-resources/img/game_guide/staff_images/pazaz.webp"
   style="style='border:black 1px solid; border-radius: 50%;' width='100'"
 %}

-&nbsp; Pazaz is a client engineer who provided the RT4 client currently used by 2009scape.
+&nbsp; Pazaz is a client engineer who provided the RT4 client currently used by MZscape.
 He is also the founder of 2004scape, and to this day runs Windows 98 on bare metal hardware.

 ---